Lily Lane is a Healthy School

-Children are allowed to bring plain, bottled water into class and filtered cooled water is available for all children throughout the day as it has been proven that good hydration improves concentration.
+Children are encouraged to bring plain, bottled water into school each day.
+Filtered, cooled water is available for all children throughout the day as it has been proven that good hydration improves concentration.

 In Nursery all children brush their teeth each day after lunch.
 We have regular visits from the dental health nurse to educate the children about maintaining good oral hygiene.

 The school nurse is also available if you have any concerns about your child’s health – the nurse can be contacted on: 0161 741 2043

 You can find further information about healthy eating on the following websites: